 - 8 Percentage of Students in Each Mastery Category (ELA only): This section of the report displays the percentages of students in the nine domains of Reading & Vocabulary, Key Ideas and Details, Craft and Structure/Integration of Knowledge and Ideas, Vocabulary Acquisition and Use, Reading Literary Text, Reading Informational Text, Writing & Language, Writing, and Language.
-On the Grade 8 ELA report, results for the Reading & Vocabulary domain show that 29 percent of students at the school received a Remediate Learning designation, 52 percent received a Monitor Learning designation, and 19 percent received an Accelerate Learning designation.
+On the Grade 8 ELA report, results for the Reading & Vocabulary domain show that 29 percent of students at the school received a Remediate Learning designation, 52 percent received a Monitor Learning designation, and 4 percent received an Accelerate Learning designation.
 School-level domain performance can be compared to the other domains, as well as to performance at the system, RESA, and state levels.
-For example, when looking at school performance across the nine domains, the Craft and Structure/Integration of Knowledge and Ideas domain showed the highest percentage of students receiving an Accelerate Learning designation.
-Furthermore, the school outperformed the system and RESA in this specific domain and mastery category (22 percent versus 20 percent and 21 percent, respectively). - Percentage of Students with Each Score Point (ELA only): ELA Content Area Summary Reports also include tables showing the percentages of students obtaining each score point for the Extended Writing Task (Traits 1 and 2) and the Narrative Writing Response.
+For example, when looking at school performance across the nine domains, the Vocabulary Acquisition and Use domain showed the highest percentage of students receiving an Accelerate Learning designation. - Percentage of Students with Each Score Point (ELA only): ELA Content Area Summary Reports also include tables showing the percentages of students obtaining each score point for the Extended Writing Task (Traits 1 and 2) and the Narrative Writing Response.
 Trait 1 of the Extended Writing Task measures Idea Development, Organization, and Coherence and is worth 4 possible points.
 Trait 2 of the Extended Writing Task measures Language Usage and Conventions and is worth 3 possible points.
 The Narrative Writing Response is worth a maximum of 4 points.